Shafaet/Shaf_Random_Quotes/README.md

 =======================

-Beta version of my plugin to show random quotes in wordpress.
-It is a test version and have many limitations.
+A very minimalist wordpress plugin to display random text anywhere in the blog.

 Features: